browscap/browscap/README.md

 ## Changes

- * The tests for integration testing the source files are splitted from the other tests
+ * The tests for integration testing the source files are split from the other tests
- * Tests on travis use the build pipiline now
+ * Tests on travis use the build pipeline now

 Directory Structure
 -------------------